-Diane Harley, Ph.D., directs the Higher Education in the Digital Age (HEDA) project at the Center for Studies in Higher Education.
-At CSHE, she has created and directed research initiatives focusing on the policy implications of integrating information and communication technologies into complex academic environments.
+Diane Harley, Ph.D., directed the Higher Education in the Digital Age (HEDA) project at the Center for Studies in Higher Education.
+At CSHE, she created and directed research initiatives focusing on the policy implications of integrating information and communication technologies into complex academic environments.

-Dr. Harley is a biosocial anthropologist with a Ph.D. in anthropology from UC Berkeley; her approach emphasizes the concurrent analysis of social, economic, and academic costs and benefits of new media in scholarship.
+Dr. Harley is a biosocial anthropologist with a Ph.D. in anthropology from UC Berkeley; her approach has emphasized the concurrent analysis of social, economic, and academic costs and benefits of new media in scholarship.

 Past work includes serving as the executive director of UC Berkeley's Multimedia Research Center (BMRC), where she worked with Larry Rowe in developing and deploying the Berkeley Internet Broadcasting System (BIBS, now Berkeley Webcast).

-She recently served as Chair of the UC Academic Senate Blue Ribbon Panel on Evaluation of the University of California Online Instruction Pilot Project (OIPP) and UC Online.
+She served as Chair of the UC Academic Senate Blue Ribbon Panel on Evaluation of the University of California Online Instruction Pilot Project (OIPP) and UC Online.
 (The full Blue Ribbon Report report and the cover letter from UC Academic Council can be found here).

-She is the principal investigator of Peer Review in Academic Promotion and Publishing: Its Meaning, Locus, and Future, and principal author, and co-principal investigator with C. Judson King, of Assessing the Future Landscape of Scholarly Communication: An In-depth Study of Faculty Needs in Seven Disciplines (both part of The Future of Scholarly Communication Project and funded by the A.W.
+She was the principal investigator of Peer Review in Academic Promotion and Publishing: Its Meaning, Locus, and Future, and principal author, and co-principal investigator with C. Judson King, of Assessing the Future Landscape of Scholarly Communication: An In-depth Study of Faculty Needs in Seven Disciplines (both part of The Future of Scholarly Communication Project and funded by the A.W.
 Mellon Foundation).
 She is also the principal investigator of the Open and Affordable Textbooks Project.

 Additionally, she was Principal Investigator on the following projects: